robert/robert.github.com/_posts/2019-01-09-how-to-write-an-afl-wrapper-for-any-language.md

   -- /path/to/php test.php
 ```

 You will probably see an error like `No instrumentation detected`.
-Unfortunately for us, afl checks for instrumentation by searching through the contents of its target program for a magic string.
+Unfortunately for us, afl checks for instrumentation by searching through the contents of its target binary program (in this example, the PHP intepreter) for a magic string.
 This check will be difficult for us to pass, and the easiest way for us to get around it will be to edit and rebuild afl itself to comment it out.
-Afl-ruby comes with [a git patch][afl-patch] that you can download and `git apply`, or you can make the change yourself in your text editor:
+Afl-ruby has [a git patch][afl-patch] that you can download and `git apply`, or you can make the change yourself in your text editor:

 [afl-patch]: https://github.com/richo/afl-ruby/blob/a56684bf1271eff07604cea2dd7448d0572b47f2/afl-fuzz.c.patch